Kazuki Higa betting profile: Sony Open in Hawaii - PGA TOUR

 Higa's advanced stats and rankings

-- Based on his past five tournaments, Higa posted an average of -0.384 Strokes Gained: Off-the-Tee.
+- Higa struggled with his off-the-tee performance in his past five tournaments, posting an average of -0.384 Strokes Gained: Off-the-Tee.

-- In terms of Strokes Gained: Approach the Green in his past five starts, Higa sported a -0.606 mark.
+- His approach play was also a challenge, as he posted a -0.606 Strokes Gained: Approach the Green average in his past five starts.

-- Around the greens, Higa delivered a 0.326 Strokes Gained: Around-the-Green average in his past five tournaments, while his Strokes Gained: Putting mark averaged 0.053.
+- Higa showed strength in his short game with a positive 0.326 Strokes Gained: Around-the-Green average over his past five tournaments.

 All stats in this article are accurate for Higa as of the start of the Sony Open in Hawaii.